kaliop-uk/kueueingbundle-sqs/readme.md

 If you want to run the testsuite outside of Travis, you will need to

-1. have an AWS SQS account with a queue named `travisTests`
+1. have an AWS SQS account

 2. set the following environment variables: `SYMFONY__SQS__KEY` `SYMFONY__SQS__SECRET`

-3. run phpunit `Tests/phpunit`
+3. run `phpunit Tests/phpunit`

 ## Notes